 Surgical extraction is the removal of volatile teeth that have yet to grow in past the gum line.
 Unlike simple extraction with forceps, your dentist or oral surgeon will need to remove some gum tissue or bone to perform the extraction.

 The procedure is very common in dentistry, especially for wisdom teeth.
-After the surgery, some stitches may be required for the gum to heal properly and your dentist will inform you of options available to replace the tooth, if necessary.
+After the surgery, some stitches may be required for the gum to heal properly.
+Your dentist will inform you of options available to replace the tooth, if necessary.

 Your dentist can examine your tooth and may use an x-ray to determine the method of extraction required.
 The diagnosis is relatively simple, and your dentist can inform you of options available to make the procedure as painless as possible.

-Surgical extractions are usually a simple procedure, with costs starting from £192 and varies depending on the nature of the extraction.
+Surgical extractions are usually a simple procedure.
+Costs start from £192 and varies depending on the nature of the extraction.